-What do I do seconds after the accident?
+What should I do seconds after the collision?

-It is now safe to leave my vehicle, what should I do now?
+It is now safe to leave my vehicle.
+What should I do?

-Who is at fault in a multiple car accident anyway?
+Who is at fault in a multi-car collision?

-How do I prevent getting in a multiple car pileup?
+How do I prevent getting in a multi-car pileup?

-As always, consult your insurance provider with any questions you may have about traffic accidents and your specific auto insurance policy.
+As always, consult your insurance provider with any questions you may have about traffic collisions and your specific auto insurance policy.